Evaluation Center

 Pine Grove Evaluation Center

-We offer evaluation services for professionals, licensing boards, professional health programs, the community, and families.
-We have the ability to individualize each assessment based on the client’s need.
-This program provides a comprehensive approach by a multidisciplinary team of professionals with extensive experience.
+We offer multidisciplinary fitness to practice evaluations for professionals, licensing boards, professional health programs, and other regulatory or monitoring entities.
+We have the ability to individualize each assessment based on the client’s needs.
+This program provides a comprehensive approach by a multidisciplinary team of professionals with extensive, specialized experience in evaluating professionals with emotional or behavioral concerns that impact their behaviors in the workplace and their work quality.
+We provide a comprehensive, written report specifying the findings of an evaluation as well as detailed care recommendations.

 Benefits of an evaluation: